 This vital function is performed by the law office or closing service handling a closing.
 It's done for the current owners (soon to be previous), as well as all named buyers of the property, and discloses any unsatisfied judgments (claims) that may have been filed which may create a lien or interest in the subject property.
 If any of the parties to the transaction are aware of any judgments against them, they should inform their lawyer as early as possible in the buying/selling process.

 A Seller Property Information Statement (SPIS) (different monikers in different areas) is a highly controversial document.
 It's designed in part to protect sellers by establishing that correct information concerning a property is being provided to prospective buyers of their property.

-Such statements assists buyers in the decision-making process.
-However, since more and more buyers are relying on home inspection reports, such seller statements are not universally employed.
+Because such disclosure statements are completed and signed by the seller, they assists buyers in the decision-making process.
+However, since more and more buyers are relying on home inspection reports, such statements are not universally employed.

 For more information about the SPIS, visit The Real Estate Council of Ontario (RECO) or its counterpart in your area.

 Under the Family Law Act, if a spouse is not named on the title to the property, before a sale can be valid, the non-named spouse must expressly consent to the sale.
 To give the sale full force and effect, they must affix their signature to the Agreement of Purchase and Sale where appropriate, and to all other pertinent documents.
 It refers not only to married couples, but also common-law relationships, provided the non-titled spouse has resided in the property for a certain period of time as described in the act.
 Any transfers without such consent would be considered fraudulent.